terminal42/contao-changelanguage/docs/07-developers.md

 #### Finding a page in another language

-If you are looking for a page in another language you can use the pageFinder to do so.
+If you are looking for a page model in another language you can use the `PageFinder` to do so.

 ```php
 $pageFinder = new \Terminal42\ChangeLanguage\PageFinder();
 $pageFinder->findAssociatedForLanguage(\PageModel::findByPk(4), 'en');
 ```

 ## Upgrading from ChangeLanguage v2